evanman83/OURS-project/README.md

 There are many USB and audio plugs being used in the project.
 These are too big to allow packaging the phone's components into the wooden phone cover (box) designed for it.
 To make these smaller, I used thin wire to make new cables, with custom plugs on the ends.
 I made the plugs by using radically stripped down versions of the male plugs, taking off extra plastic housing, grinding off unnecessary bits and even bending some parts at right angles.
 Then I soldered on new leads and covered it with hot glue so that they are robust enough to force into tight spaces.

 ### Making the Waveshare 4G HAT smaller
 This is a challenge because the 4G HAT sits in between the touch screen and the Raspberry Pi itself.
 It is a tight, tight squeeze.
 I used a combination of a Dremel tool (small rotary grinder) and miniature steel cutters to painstakingly cut off the large USB ports and the two thick metal pins.
 These proved useless for carrying USB data, so I couldn't use them anyway - only the micro USB port seemed to work (despite many messages to their Customer Support).
-Be EXTREMELY careful removing these big items because it is very easy to cause massive destruction by lifting a track off the PCB, and then your module (the most expensive part) is dead and unusable.
+Be EXTREMELY careful removing these big items because it is very easy to cause massive physical destruction by lifting a track off the PCB, and then your module (the most expensive part of the build) is dead and unusable :( Only attempt if you have a surgeon's hand.

 Once these items are removed and the whole device is now slim, I hot glued the GSM and GPS antenna plugs and wires in place so they are not so fragile, and wrapped the whole thing in insulation tape.